 Phil Jarvis – Leicestershire

-Having run the Game & Wildlife Conservation Trust Allerton Project farm for nearly 20 years Phil has first hand experience of the compromises that are made between commercial farming and the environment, and has worked with Conservation Grade since the project started.
+Having run the Game & Wildlife Conservation Trust Allerton Project farm for nearly 20 years Phil has first hand experience of the compromises that are made between commercial farming and the environment, and has worked with Conservation Grade (now Fair to Nature) since the project started.
 Set up in 1992, the aim of the Allerton Project is to research the effects of farming on wildlife and the environment, and to disseminate the results through educational activities.

 Stephen & Robert Honeywood – Suffolk